snowkit/linc_steamworks/README.md

-# linc/file_dialogs
+# linc/steamworks
-Haxe @:native bindings for Folder, Open and Save dialogs
+Haxe @:native bindings for the Valve Steamworks SDK

+To use this library an agreement and account are required.
+Visit https://partner.steamgames.com/ for full details, and the SDK download.

+This is a [linc](http://snowkit.github.io/linc/) library.

+---

-This is a hxcpp (cpp target) specific library and will ONLY work with the cpp target.
+This library works with the Haxe cpp target only.

+---
+### Install

+`haxelib git linc_steamworks https://github.com/snowkit/linc_steamworks.git`